Stenocereus thurberi (Engelm.) Buxb.

 Cereus thurberi, Lemaireocereus thurberi

 Stenocereus thurberi is a cactus with several narrow stems that rise vertically, growing from a single short trunk just above the ground level.
-These stems are about 6 inches (15 cm) thick and grow to a height of 16 feet (4.9 m).
-These stems rarely branch but rather grow annually from the tip of the last growth.
+These stems are up to 16 feet (4.9 m) tall and up to 6 inches (15 cm) in diameter.
+They rarely branch but rather grow annually from the tip of the last growth.
 The mature plant can reach a width of 12 feet (3.7 m).
 Each stem has 12 to 19 ribs that bear dark brown to black spines that turn gray as it matures.
 It takes 150 years to reach maturity.
-The older plants produce 3 inches (7.5 cm) funnel-shaped white flowers annually which are open at night and close by the morning and have a purple or pink tint to them.
-These usually grow during April, May, and June.
-The plant also produces fruit about the size of a tennis ball.
+The older plants produce white flowers annually, which are open at night and close by the morning and have a purple or pink tint to them.
+The flowers are funnel-shaped, up to 4 inches (10 cm) long and 3 inches (7.5 cm) in diameter.
+They usually grow from late spring to early fall.
+The plant also produces fruits about the size of a tennis ball.